 - Owners taking advantage of gift and estate tax policies set to expire on December 31, 2012

 Fair Market Valuations for Gift and Estate Tax Advantages

 The increase is due in part to owners and advisers taking advantage of current Gift and Estate Tax policies.
 One attorney described this opportunity as the “Perfect Storm” (Redd, Charles, A., “The Perfect Storm.”
 Trusts and Estates, August 2010).

 - High tax exclusions

 Time is running out, however.
 Thus, clients with estate tax concerns should have serious conversations with their CPAs and attorneys, now.
 The tax advantages are set to expire on December 31, 2012.
 Then, the IRS requires a qualified business appraisal with Gift Tax… IRS Form 709 filings.
 This means contacting a qualified provider of Fair Market Value business valuations and getting started preparing yours.

 Fair Market Valuations for Baby Boomers Gauging Retirement Options

 As the “work hard, play hard” baby boomer business owners cruise past retirement age, their view of a closely held business inevitably shifts from a “business income source” to a “stock investment asset.”

 In summary, looming changes in tax policies have owners and advisers taking advantage of lower fair market valuations while they still can.
 Alternatively, baby boomers are gauging retirement options and viewing their closely held business more as a liquid asset, versus a stream of income.
 Both are driving calls to qualified business valuation specialists for answers.
-If you are thinking.
-“I will need to appraise my business,” feel free to reach out to us.
+So, if you are thinking, “I will need to appraise my business,” feel free to reach out to us.

 Comments: If you see similar or additional trends, please share your comments.
 For part 2, you can read it here.